z390development/z390/doc/file_services.md

 * Non-ASCII mode input
     * ASCII chars are translated to EBCDIC after being read.
 * Non-ASCII mode output
-    * EBCDIC chars are translated to ASCII before  being written, this is an internal function  and does not affect the record in storage.
+    * EBCDIC chars are translated to ASCII before being written.
+This is an internal function and does not affect the record in storage.
 Non-EBCDIC chars may be translated to X'00'.

 Input:

-* The file is assumed to be in conventional ASCII format, with each record ending in CRLF.
+* The file is assumed to be in conventional ASCII format, with each record ending in the operating system specific end-of-line (EOL) character(s).
-* CRLF is never read as part of the record.
+* EOL is never read as part of the record.
 * Each record is prefixed with the RDW.
 * EODAD is invoked when all bytes have been read.
 * The receiving area must be big enough for the largest RDW+record.